 - Determine roles and responsibilities of parish staff members and volunteer assistants:

 - Who will help with the printing and/or mailing or emailing of the introduction letter of Safe Haven Sunday from the priest to parish households?

-- Who will order copies of the book Equipped and the Prayer Cards to distribute to all parishioners on Safe Haven Sunday?
+- Who will order copies of the book Confident and the Prayer Cards to distribute to all parishioners on Safe Haven Sunday?
 (Order placed by August 1st)